 The Group continued to operate post-graduate award courses, management/executive education programs and conduct research in the field of business during the year.
 In addition, the Group continued to hire out its facilities for educational purposes throughout the year.

-The consolidated loss for the year ended 31 December 2021 was \$164,067 (2020: consolidated loss of \$2,174,036).
+The consolidated loss for the year ended 31 December 2022 was \$14,251,131 (2021 restated: consolidated surplus of \$1,537,067).

 Investments